efekarakus/efekarakus-blog/_posts/2026-05-03-rules-of-thumb-for-harness-engineering.md

 ---
 layout: post
-title: "Harness engineering rules of thumb"
+title: "Rules of thumb for harness engineering"
 tagline: "A few tenets I keep in mind while building agent harnesses that ride the model improvement curve."
 tags: [llm]
 ---